 It is envisioned that the reservoir would be filled in late fall with water pumped from pumphouse 1.
 Water withdrawal would be in accordance with the ORDA/DEC MOU.
 The reservoir will have a precast outlet control structure to provide access to the reservoir drain and to pass typical storm events when the reservoir is filled.
 The reservoir will also have a broad crested weir outlet to be used as an emergency spillway for larger storm events when the reservoir is filled.
-The reservoir would be slowly drained in early spring prior to high spring river flows.
+The reservoir to high spring river flows.

-5. Add biking trails from mid-station
+5. Add Biking Trails from Mid station